-Our lab will be accepting new researchers for the Spring 2019.
-To apply, please complete the online application before May 3rd, 2019.
+Our lab will be accepting new researchers for the Fall 2019.
+To apply, please complete the online application before September 3rd, 2019.
 Applications will be accepted on a rolling basis.
 Applying before the deadline is highly recommended, but applications may also be accepted throughout the term.

 Please allow 30 minutes to complete the online Undergraduate Volunteer RA Application and be prepared to upload your unofficial transcript.